hydev-a/OllyUI/README.md

 * **"My models aren't showing up in the settings!"**
     * This is almost always because the configuration in **Step 2** was missed or didn't apply correctly.
 Please go back and carefully follow the instructions for your operating system, especially the part about restarting your computer or your terminal session.

 ---

+## 🗺️ Future Roadmap

+OllyUI v1.0 is just the beginning!
+I'm committed to making this the best local AI companion out there.
+Here are some of the features and improvements planned for the future:

+* **📱 Responsiveness Rework**
+    * A planned overhaul of the user interface to ensure it looks and works perfectly on a wider range of screen sizes and layouts, from small windows to large monitors.

+* **🖼️ OCR Support for Images**
+    * The ability to attach images (`.png`, `.jpg`, etc.) and have OllyUI automatically extract any text from them to include in your conversation with the AI.

+* **🎨 Enhanced Theme System**
+    * Reworking the UI to support light mode and custom themes.

+* **🐧 Official Linux & macOS Support**
+    * Installers will be available very soon, stay tuned!

+* **🤖 Android Release (Long-Term Goal)**
+    * A long-term vision to bring the power and privacy of OllyUI to your mobile device, allowing you to connect to your home Ollama server from anywhere.

+Have an idea or a feature you'd like to see?
+Feel free to open an issue or discussion on this GitHub page!

+---